SteveBarnett/Remixing/_thinking/layers.md

 title: Layers
 longerform: true
 added: 2023-01-30
-updated: 2024-12-27
+updated: 2025-10-23
 ---

 Reality is processes and fields that collapse into "things."
 We can draw a (fairly arbitrary) line around a group of processes or fields and call it a system.
 We can draw (fairly arbitrary) lines in a system to create layers.
 The layers exist on a spectrum.

+- **The layer boundaries are fuzzy**.
+The boundaries are like tidemarks.
+- **Each layer offers a change in context, scale, and/or extent.** Each layer is worth reviewing on its own.
 - **Each layer influences, and is influenced by, its neighbours.** The layers are distinct, but not divided.
 They're interconnected and interdependent.
-- **Each layer offers a change in context, scale, and/or extent.** Each layer is worth reviewing on its own.
+- **All the layers are in constant motion.**
-- **The zoomed-out layers are bigger; they move and change more slowly.** All the layers are in constant motion.
+- **The layers closer to the centre move and change more slowly.**
-- **The faster layers get our attention, but the slower layers have the power.** Slow and big controls fast and small by constraint and constancy.
-Fast and small instructs slow and big by accrued innovation and occasional revolution.
-The faster layers learn, the slower layers remember.
+    - The smaller and faster layers get our attention.
+They instruct the slower and bigger by accrued innovation and occasional revolution.
+They learn.
-- **The layer boundaries are fuzzy**.
-The boundaries are like tidemarks.
+    - The slower and bigger layers have the power.
+They control the fast and small by constraint and constancy.
+They remember.

 ## References